 All I’ve learned about running a small business was through research and networking.
 And I still have a lot to learn.

 In September 2018 I went back to college to learn to account.
-And this year I finally quit my other job to fully dedicate to Miss Apple’s Sweets.
+And this year I finally quit my other job to fully dedicate myself to Miss Apple’s Sweets.

 MT: When did you first start to be interested in confectionery and baking?